Julie Norman, BS, E-RYT, ES, CHC

 From 2012-2014 I realized a dream of mine.
 I brought my worlds of yoga and horses together in Crystal Awakenings, a healing arts community I co-created with dear friend and colleague Madison Graves.
 During this time we facilitated groups and retreats with our sacred herd.
 I also got to coach clients and groups in the Body Karma Healing approach on the very land where I had found so much of my own healing.
 In early 2015, Madison and the herd were called to South Texas where we thought they would live out the rest of their years.
 Cut to July 2019, the herd came back to Ohio which is awesome.
 I was longing to share their magic with clients again but didn’t have my partner Madison to work with.
 That’s when I found out that another incredible group of my colleagues from the recovery field had opened Hope Meadows Foundation, an Equine Assisted Psychotherapy and Learning Center.
 I was honored to be invited into their herd and became an Eagala certified Equine Specialist in October 2019.
 I currently offer programs there like Yoga and Horses and Women, Food and Horses.

-My most recent professional development project has been studying to become a Certified Health Coach.
+My most recent professional development has been becoming an ACE Certified Health Coach.
 I prefer the coaching model over the traditional model of health provider because it is rooted in the self-empowerment of the client.
 Rather than telling people what to do, coaches help other find their own solutions.
 Coaching is founded in the belief that each and everyone of us has inside all we need to succeed.

 I’m a member of the Yoga Alliance, have blogged extensively for Recovery Warriors and have had the pleasure of being an expert speaker on two nationwide telesummits with Dr. Susan Albers of Eating Mindfully and Jessica Flint of True Warrior.
 In 2015, I published my first book Poems from the Path of Peace Vol. 1 and just recently Vol. 2 a collection of personal musings from my own healing journey coupled with fabulous nature photographs by Jim Lewis, Jr. and midwifed by celebrant, psychologist and publisher Kathleen Pichola.